 Special Educational Needs and Disabilities

-A warm welcome from me, Emma Larbey, to Rushden Primary Academy's SEND page.
+A warm welcome from me, Emma Larbey (SENDCo), to Rushden Primary Academy's SEND page.

 We are a school that prides ourselves on knowing our children and taking account of different learning styles and needs.
 We work hard to differentiate activities that support and challenge children and have high aspirations for all.

-Here at Rushden Primary Academy, we follow the Graduated Approach and the Assess, Plan, Do, Review model.
+Here at Rushden Primary Academy, we follow the Graduated Approach and the Assess, Plan, Do, Review model to support our children.

 The Graduated Approach

 Level 1 - all children have access to quality first teaching